AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-30/acsd-49737-coupon-is-incorrectly-marked-as-used-after-a-failed-card-payment.md

 1. Add product(s) to cart.
 1. Apply an auto generated coupon code.
 1. Try to place the order with a failed payment.
-1. Execute 'bin/magento cron:run' command, which will start the 'sales.rule.update.coupon.usage' to the consumer.
+1. Execute the 'bin/magento cron:run' command, which will start the 'sales.rule.update.coupon.usage' to the consumer.
-1. Check the coupon usage in the Cart Price Rule under **[!UICONTROL Manage Coupon Codes]** tab.
+1. Check the coupon usage in the Cart Price Rule under the **[!UICONTROL Manage Coupon Codes]** tab.

 <u>Expected results</u>: